 Lowland Heathland is sensitive to changes in hydrological conditions and the frequency of fires that may result from higher temperatures and more frequent droughts.
-Heathland is also sensitive to potential indirect impacts of climate change such as increased recreational pressure.
 Coastal and dune heathlands may be lost if sea levels rise significantly.
-Future warmer temperatures, in addition to current increased nutrient availability, could cause grass species to become more dominant, leading to a shift from heathland to acid grassland.
-Some heathland species currently restricted to southern England are likely to benefit from climate change, including the Dartford warbler Sylvia undata which has already expanded its range.
+Warmer temperatures could cause grass species to become more dominant as a result of increased nutrient availability, leading to a shift from heathland to acid grassland.
+Some heathland species currently restricted to southern England are likely to benefit from climate change, including the Dartford warbler which has already expanded its range.
 The fragmented nature of many heathland sites will increase their vulnerability to climate change.